 Geelong is Victoria’s second city.
-The region is home to over quarter of a million people making the 12th largest centre in Australia and is regarded as Australia’s fastest growing region predictions of over 30% population growth over the next 15 years.
+The region is home to over a quarter of a million people making it the 12th largest centre in Australia.
+Greater Geelong is regarded as Australia’s fastest growing region with predictions of over 30% population growth over the next 15 years.

-The name Geelong comes from the term Jillong that originates from our region’s traditional owners, the Wauthrong People.
-Our region has a history in dating back thousands of years.
+The name Geelong comes from the term Jillong.
+This name originates from our region’s traditional owners, the Wauthrong People.
+Our region has a history that date back thousands of years.

 Science and technology is another incredible cap in Geelong’s long list of credentials.
 We are home to many research, development and scientific facilities, including two enormous campuses of Deakin University, extensive medical facilities, The Textile and Fibres Technology Centre, the CSIRO and Australian Animal Health Laboratories and Ford Motor Company’s rapidly growing Research & Development Centre and Proving Ground, that are testing, developing and designing future vehicles for the world, just to name a few.

 Geelong is home to some of the country’s best major events.
 Every Easter the annual Bells Beach Surfing Classic is held at world renowned Bells Beach.
-The Australian International Airshow attracting one of Australia’s biggest crowds takes place at Avalon Airfied every odd numbered year.
-The Festival Of Sails during the Australia Day Weekend is Australia’s largest keel boat regatta in the Southern Hemisphere, and the Pako Festa held in February one of Australia’s biggest multicultural celebrations.
+The Australian International Airshow attracting one of Australia’s biggest crowds takes place at Avalon Airfield every odd numbered year.
+The Festival of Sails during the Australia Day Weekend is Australia’s largest keel boat regatta in the Southern Hemisphere, and the Pako Festa held in February is one of Australia’s biggest multicultural celebrations.